 The Department of Exercise Science and Sport Management boasts over 1,300 graduate and undergraduate students majoring in Exercise and Health Science or Sport Management.
 Graduates are prepared to work in the fitness/health promotion profession, as well as with major sports organizations, or to go on for advanced degrees in exercise and health fields.
 In addition to offering core courses for department majors, the department co-offers Fitness for Living, a general educational course, to over 2,300 students each semester.
 A master’s degree in Applied Exercise and Health was implemented in fall of 2008.
 The Department has developed a number of international partnerships including universities in Brazil, Egypt, South Africa, and the Netherlands.
 Faculty members in the Department were awarded a FIPSE grant to work with partners in the U.S. and Brazil to explore obesity in youth with the aim of developing an environmental model to guide future interventions.
 With the opening of our new Health Science Building (Prillaman Hall) the Exercise Science faculty have been provided state-of-the-art Exercise Physiology and Biomechanics laboratories in which they are working with students in implementing numerous exciting research studies and projects.

 A relatively new initiative is the Academy for Inclusive Education and Social Growth.
-This initiative provides a college experience to intellectually disable young adults who have complete high school.
+This initiative provides a college experience to intellectually disabled young adults who have complete high school.
 This two year program is unique in the United States in that the students are fully admitted to the University and work with student mentors to take classes and develop social skills while becoming full members of the university community.
 This program not only benefits the program’s students but enhances the educational environment of all KSU students.
-The program currently has approximately 10 students with growing demand for this program.
+The program currently has more than 18 students with growing demand for this program.
 The Academy for Inclusive Education and Social Growth has been partly supported by the Georgia Council on Developmental Disabilities.
 The Academy and its staff are frequently asked to consult on developing such a program from universities throughout the country.
 We are proud to be taking leadership in this critical area of educational opportunity for all citizens.